 Given our history and heritage, we recognize the importance of moral and religious traditions, but as a pluralistic university, we support students from a variety of backgrounds and traditions.
 We support an inclusive culture that recognizes ways to understand, embody, and enact leadership and character.

-Our program is radically innovative and radically traditional.
+Our program is radically collaborative.

 We draw lessons of leadership from the liberal arts.

 While much of the recent leadership discourse has been confined to politics and business, we also draw lessons from Wake Forest’s strong tradition in the liberal arts to expand students’ moral imaginations and give urgency to their study of the liberal arts and sciences.